Ciung Wanara: The evil conspiracy

 Soon the queen knew that she was holding a baby dog and was very sad.
 The two evil-doers tried to get rid of Dewi Naganingrum by telling lies to the people, but nobody believed them.
 Even Uwa Batara Lengser could do nothing as the king as well as Queen Dewi Pangrenyep, was very powerful.
-Barma Wijaya even sentenced Dewi Naganingrum to death because she had given birth to a dog, which was considered as the curse from the gods and shameful for the country.
-Uwa Batara Lengser got the instruction to carry out the execution.
-He took the poor queen to the wood, but he did not kill her, instead he built a good hut for her.
+Barma Wijaya even sentenced Dewi Naganingrum to death because she had given birth to a dog, which was considered a curse from the gods and shameful for the country.
+Uwa Batara Lengser got the instructions to carry out the execution.
+He took the poor queen to the woods, but he did not kill her, instead, he built a good hut for her.
 To convince the king and Dewi Pangrenyep that he had carried out the order, he showed them Dewi Naganingrum's bloodstained clothes.

 The cockfighting

 At the village Geger Sunten, by the Citanduy river, there lived an old couple who usually put their bow-net in the river to catch some fish.
-One morning they went to the river to fetch the bow-net, and were very surprised to find a casket in the net instead of a fish.
+One morning they went to the river to fetch the bow-net and were very surprised to find a casket in the net instead of a fish.
 Opening it, they found a lovely baby.
 They carried the baby home and took care of it and loved it as their own.

-As time went by the baby grew to a fine young man who accompanied the old man hunting in the wood.
+As time went by the baby grew into a fine young man who accompanied the old man hunting in the woods.
 One day they saw a bird and a monkey.

 "What bird and monkey are they, Father?"

 "The bird is called Ciung and the monkey Wanara, my son."

 "In that case, then call me Ciung Wanara."
 The old man agreed as the meaning of both words suited to the character of the boy.

-One day he asked the old man why he was different from the other boys of the village and why they honoured him much.
+One day he asked the old man why he was different from the other boys in the village and why they honoured him so much.
 Then the old man told him that he had been driven to the place in a box and was not a boy from the village.

 "Your parents are surely noble people from Galuh."

 "In that case, I have to go thither in search for my real parents, Father."

 "That is right, but you should go with a friend.
-In the casket there is an egg.
-Take it, go to the wood and find a fowl to hatch it."
+In the casket, there is an egg.
+Take it, go to the wood, and find a fowl to hatch it."

 Ciung Wanara took the egg, made for the wood as told by the old man, but he could not find a fowl.
-Instead he found Nagawiru who was kind to him and who offered him to hatch the egg.
+Instead, he found Nagawiru who was kind to him and who offered him to hatch the egg.
 He laid the egg under the dragon and shortly after it was hatched.
 The chick grew up rapidly.
-Ciung Wanara put it in the basket, left the old man and his wife and made his journey to Galuh.
+Ciung Wanara put it in the basket, left the old man and his wife, and made his journey to Galuh.